junxit/us-congress-bills-119/metadata.md

 - 2025-01-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 243 - 140, 1 Present (Roll no. 7). (text: CR H67-69)
 - 2025-01-09 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2025-01-09 — The previous question was ordered pursuant to the rule.
+- 2025-01-13 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 3.